Nick Kent

-Nick Kent (born 24 December 1951) is a British rock critic best known for his writing for the NME in the 1970s, and his books The Dark Stuff (1994) and Apathy for the Devil (2010).
+Nick Kent (born 24 December 1951) is a British rock critic and musician, best known for his writing for the NME in the 1970s, and his books The Dark Stuff (1994) and Apathy for the Devil (2010).

 Early life

-Kent, the son of a former Abbey Road Studios sound engineer, began his career as a writer at age 21 in 1972, inspired by Jack Kerouac and Hunter S. Thompson.
+Kent, the son of a former Abbey Road Studios sound engineer, began his career as a writer at age 20 in 1972, inspired by Jack Kerouac and Hunter S. Thompson.

 Kent's writing talent was evident at college when, after analysing James Joyce's Ulysses, he was recommended to apply for further English study.
-But after dropping out of two universities he started to make a name for himself as a music critic in London's underground scene.
+However, after dropping out of two universities, he started to make a name for himself as a music critic in London's underground music scene.

 Career

 Along with his contemporaries, such as Paul Morley, Charles Shaar Murray, Paul Rambali and Danny Baker, Kent is widely considered one of the most important and influential UK music journalists of the 1970s.
 He wrote for the British music publication New Musical Express, moving to The Face later on in his career.
 Kent's writing predominantly covers the lives and music of rock-and-roll musicians.
 His prose is laced with images of self-destruction and compassion, exploring the reality of being an artist in the late twentieth century.
-Kent is the author of two books: The Dark Stuff, a collection of his journalism and Apathy for the Devil: A 1970s Memoir which is an autobiographical account of his life and experiences in the 1970s, published in March 2010.
+Kent is the author of two books: The Dark Stuff, a collection of his journalism, and Apathy for the Devil: A 1970s Memoir, which is an autobiographical account of his life and experiences in the 1970s, published in March 2010.

 In the mid-70s, Kent played guitar with an early incarnation of the Sex Pistols, and performed briefly with members of the early punk band London SS, under the name Subterraneans.
-Brian James, later of The Damned, said of him: "Nick is a great guitarist, he plays just like Keith Richards.
+Brian James, later of the Damned, said of him: "Nick is a great guitarist, he plays just like Keith Richards.
 He's always trying to get a band together but he just can't do it.
 Nerves, I guess.
 It's a shame, though, because he loves rock 'n' roll and he's a great bloke."